Ketan J. Patel: Awards and honours

 Patel was elected to Research Fellow of Gonville and Caius College, Cambridge (1996–2000).
 He was also awarded the Max Perutz Prize for his PhD research at the LMB (1994), a prize from the Children with Cancer Research Fund for breakthroughs into the causes of childhood leukaemia (2005) and the Award of Merit from the Fanconi Anemia Research Fund.
 In 2013, Patel was elected EMBO Membership and a Fellow of the Academy of Medical Sciences (FMedSci).
 In 2015, he was elected fellow of the Royal Society of London (FRS).
 His certificate for election to Fellow of the Royal Society (FRS) in 2015 reads:

+In 2026, KJ Patel received the Buchanan Medal, which recognises distinguished contributions to the biomedical sciences.

-Patel derived the most pleasure when he received a lifetime achievement award from the Fanconi Anemia research fund – a charity set up by the families of those effected by this devastating illness.
+Patel derived the most pleasure when he received a lifetime achievement award from the Fanconi Anemia research fund – a charity set up by the families of those affected by this devastating illness.